Syam916/oreally_sql/README.md

 # Architecture

-The AI-Powered Chatbot Architecture is designed for a seamless user experience in a customer service system.
-Below is the description of its components and workflow:
+The image depicts the AI-Powered Chatbot Architecture designed for a seamless user experience in a customer service system.
+Here’s the description of its components and workflow:

 1. **User Interaction**:
    - The user starts by selecting a language.